When A 1031 Exchange Is Not Always The Right Choice

 As a word of caution on this point, remember that the gain on the sale of a property is not the difference between what it was acquired for and what it was sold for, but rather the difference between the property’s adjusted basis and its net sale price.

-7. Resetting basis.
+1. Resetting the basis.
 Taking the long view.

 For example, if an investor acquires an investment property for $100,000, depreciates it to $50,000, sells for $200,000 exchanging into another $200,000 property, the investor’s basis in the replacement property is only $50,000 - the amount carried over from the previous property.
-However, if the investor forgos the 1031 exchange and instead acquires the new $200,000 property as a non-1031 exchange transaction, then the investor’s basis in the new property is equal to its purchase price of $200,000.
+However, if the investor forgoes the 1031 exchange and instead acquires the new $200,000 property as a non-1031 exchange transaction, then the investor’s basis in the new property is equal to its purchase price of $200,000.
 The analysis an investor would consider here is the amount of tax liability due from not conducting an exchange compared to the additional depreciation allowance gained from acquiring the new property outside of an exchange.

-8. Can’t find a suitable replacement property.
+1. Can’t find a suitable replacement property.
 Deferring taxes is not an investment strategy.

-9. Qualified Opportunity Zones (QOZs).
+1. Qualified Opportunity Zones (QOZs).
 A QOZ fund might be a better tax shelter than a 1031 exchange.

 To continue deferring taxes using a 1031 exchange, you’ll have to keep executing a 1031 every time you sell a property.
 Otherwise, taxes on the sale proceeds will be due.
 There’s a continuous cycle of rolling out of a 1031 and into another.
 This cycle can be terminated upon the owner’s death, at which time the owner’s heirs receive a step-up in basis and do not have to pay taxes.
-For owners who are still alive and want some tax benefit from their investment, death is likely to high of a barrier to entry.
+For owners who are still alive and want some tax benefit from their investment, death is likely to be a high barrier to entry.

 There is another way to defer property taxes and, in some cases, avoid taxes altogether.
 By investing the proceeds of the relinquished property into a QOZ fund, investors can enjoy tax benefits.
 These benefits come in two forms.